weepingwitch/willow/README.md

 you can reference an uninitialized variable, it just defaults to 0.0
 ### scope
-all variables are currently global in scope, with the exception of the special variable sysargs (see below)
+all variables are currently global in scope, with the exception of the special variable argv (see below)

 i might eventually add in local scoping for variables inside a function? maybe.

 ### special variables
-* **sysargs** - holds the arguments passed in to a function
+* **argv** - holds the arguments passed in to a function
 * **fileloc** - holds the path to the directory of the source code currently being executed